Chaos and irreversibility of a flexible filament in periodically-driven Stokes flow: Detailed description of the dynamical phases

 The filament rotates in the first half of the cycle (see \fig{fig:snapshot}).
 In the second half, it buckles.
 In \fig{fig:ComplexPhaseEnd} (A), we plot the filament at the end of $1$st, $10$th, $19$th and $28$th cycle for $\mub = 3.35 \times 10^6$, $\sigma = 1.5$) -- the filament never repeats itself.
 In \fig{fig:ComplexPhaseEnd} (B), we plot the curvature ($\kappa$) of the filament as a function of arc-length ($s$) at the same times.
 This shows too that the shape of the filament never repeats at the end of each cycle.
 Even at late times $t>60T$, the filament does not repeat itself at the end of a cycle -- see \subfig{fig:ComplexPhaseEnd}{C} where we plot the shape of the filament at $t = 35T, 45T, ..., 75T$.
 The corresponding plot of $\kappa$ versus $s$ is shown in \subfig{fig:ComplexPhaseEnd}{D}.
 Here it may seem that the filament comes close to its previous shapes but a careful look tells us that it never completely repeats itself.
 Note that, the $\kappa$ -- $s$ plot for $t=35T$ is very close to the one at $t=65T$, although not exactly the same.
 The same is true for $t=45T$ and $t=75T$.
 This suggests that there maybe a very high period solution to the stroboscopic map.
 A sine transform of the $\kappa(s)$ to $\kaph(q)$ shows several peaks, For $q \gtrapprox 20$ the $\kaph$ is practically zero (\fig{fig:DST}) This demonstrates that our simulations are well resolved to capture the phenomena we observe. \\

 Note that, in some cases of this complex phase, at late times, the filament achieves the most buckled state (as measured by total elastic energy) not at the end of the cycle but somewhere in between.
 One such case is shown in \fig{fig:ComplexPhaseBetween} for $\mub = 6.7 \times 10^6$ and $\sigma = 0.75$.
-The $\kappa \text{--} s$ plot at the end of every cycle comes very close to repeating itself -- \fig{fig:ComplexPhaseBetween} (B).
-The corresponding plots of the filament in real space, is shown in \fig{fig:ComplexPhaseBetween} (A), is also very close to one another although does not overlap everywhere.
-However, if we look at intermediate times \eg at $t=65.7T ...
-75.7T$, we find that the filament does not repeat itself -- see \fig{fig:ComplexPhaseBetween} (C,D). \\
+The $\kappa$--$s$ plot at the end of every cycle comes very close to repeating itself -- \subfig{fig:ComplexPhaseBetween}{B}.
+The corresponding plots of the filament in real space, is shown in \subfig{fig:ComplexPhaseBetween}{A}, are also very close to one another although do not overlap everywhere.
+However, if we loook at intermediate times \eg at $t=65.7T ...
+75.7T$, we find that the filament does not repeat itself, \subfig{fig:ComplexPhaseBetween}{C,D}.

-To measure the disturbances in the flow due to moving filament, we calculate the time series data of flow disturbance ($\UU$) at an Eulerian point $\rr$.
-Consider $N$ beads with diameter $d$ under the influence of force $\FF_\ri$ (i = 1 ...
-N) on $\ri^{th}$ bead.
-Flow disturbances ($\UU$) are written as \cite{kim2013microhydrodynamics,guazzelli2011physical}:

-See chapter 8 of \cite{kim2013microhydrodynamics}.
-We take $\rr = [0,L/2,2d]$.
-The Eulerian point is chosen to be just above the $XY$ plane so that the filament does not overlap with the Eulerian point.
-We slice the $3$-dimensional time series data of $U$ to $XY$ and $YZ$ plane.
-We show the phase portraits of $S\UU/L$ at late times ($t=40T$ to $t=75T$) in \fig{fig:ComplexPhaseEnd}, \ref{fig:ComplexPhaseBetween} (E,F) respectively.
-Note that, the velocity values are larger compared to the straight phase (\subfig{fig:ComplexPhaseEnd}{E,F}). \\ There is one case, $\mub = 16.76 \times 10^6, \sigma = 1.5$, that requires special care.
-Then a different buckled state appears.
-This case lies at the border of periodic-buckling phase and the complex phase.
+To measure the disturbances in the flow due to moving filament, we calculate the time series of flow disturbance ($\UU - \UU_0$) at an Eulerian point $\rr = [0,L/2,2d]$.
+The numerical method is described in the main body of the paper, see also chapter 8 of Ref.~\cite{kim2013microhydrodynamics}.
+The Eulerian point is chosen to be just above the $XY$ plane such that the filament does not overlap with it.
+We show the phase portraits of fluctuating velocity at late times ($t=40T$ to $t=75T$) in \fig{fig:ComplexPhaseEnd}, \subfig{fig:ComplexPhaseBetween}{E,F} respectively.
+Note that, the velocity values are larger compared to the straight phase (\subfig{fig:ComplexPhaseEnd}{E,F}).